HackYourFutureBelgium/Mentor-guide/roles/homework-helper.md

 ## Giving an overview of general misconceptions

-It can be super helpful for the lead teacher to get an over of how the class is doing with the homework.
-So if you notice things the class in general is struggling with the make an overview of those misconceptions
+It can be super helpful for the Lead Teacher to get an overview of how the class is doing with the homework.
+So if you notice things that the class is collectively getting wrong - then make an overview of those misconceptions so they can be addressed in the next session.

 Here is an example of a homework helpers overview of the class: